• Skip to primary navigation

 • Don't like mushrooms?
 Add spinach instead.

-• Try using a dry cider instead of white wine.
+• Try using a dry cider instead of white wine in the creamy sauce.

 • Flavour the sauce with tarragon instead of parsley.

-• Try oven roasting the pheasant instead of pan frying.
+• Try oven-roasting or slow-cooking the pheasant instead of pan-frying.

 • Use chicken breasts or pork steaks when pheasant isn't in season.